Professional learning community (PLC)

 - Applying new knowledge in the next cycle of continuous improvement

-The goal is not simply to learn a new strategy, but instead to create conditions for perpetual learning an environment in which innovation and experimentation are viewed not as tasks to be accomplished or projects to be completed but as ways of conducting day-to-day business—forever.
+The goal is not simply to learn a new strategy, but instead to create conditions for a perpetual learning environment in which innovation and experimentation are viewed not as tasks to be accomplished or projects to be completed but as ways of conducting day-to-day business—forever.
 Furthermore, participation in this process is not reserved for those designated as leaders; rather, it is a responsibility of every member of the organization.

-Finally, members of a PLC realize that all of their efforts in these areas a focus on learning, collaborative teams, collective inquiry, action orientation, and continuous improvement must be assessed on the basis of results rather than intentions.
+Finally, members of a PLC realize that all of their efforts in these areas (a focus on learning, collaborative teams, collective inquiry, action orientation, and continuous improvement) must be assessed on the basis of results rather than intentions.
 Unless initiatives are subjected to ongoing assessment on the basis of tangible results, they represent random groping in the dark rather than purposeful improvement.
 As Peter Senge and colleagues conclude, "The rationale for any strategy for building a learning organization revolves around the premise that such organizations will produce dramatically improved results."

 This focus on results leads each team to develop and pursue measurable improvement goals that are aligned to school and district goals for learning.
 It also drives teams to create a series of common formative assessments that are administered to students multiple times throughout the year to gather ongoing evidence of student learning.
 Team members review the results from these assessments in an effort to identify and address program concerns (areas of learning where many students are experiencing difficulty).
 They also examine the results to discover strengths and weaknesses in their individual teaching in order to learn from one another.
 Most importantly, the assessments are used to identify students who need additional time and support for learning.
 Frequent common formative assessments represent one of the most powerful tools in the PLC arsenal.